callebedrums/sea/docs/model.md

 For now, Sea provides two relationship kinds: `belongsTo`, connects an instance to another single instance; `hasMany`, connects an instance to one or more instances.
+This relationships should be defined as fields of the models.

 ## `$seaModel.belongsTo(model)`

+This method returns a 'belongsTo' relationship.
+Each instance of this model will have a connection to another single instance of another model.
+This kind of relationship is usually used when the model has a foreign key to another model.
+On this case, Sea expects to receive an id from the server as the field value, however, when you access the field, you will see an instance of the connected model.

 &nbsp;

 `model`

 - type: `string|<Sea Model>`
+- description: model's name or model's class

 &nbsp;

+### Example

+	(function () {
+		"use strict";

+		angular.module("myApp").factory("FlightAttendant", ["$seaModel", "Plane",
+		function ($seaModel, Plane) {
+		    return $seaModel.newModel({
+		        name: "FlightAttendant",
+		        fields: {
+		            name: "",
+		            age: "",
+		            plane: $seaModel.belongsTo(Plane),
+		        }
+		    });
+		}])
+	} (angular));

+&nbsp;

 ## `$seaModel.hasMany(model, related_field)`

+This method returns a 'hasMany' relationship.
+Each instance of this model will have a connection to many other instances of another model.
+This kind of relationship is usually used when the foreign key is in the connected model.
+On this case, Sea expects to receive an array of id's from the server as the field value, however, when you access the field, you will see an array of instances of the connected model.

 &nbsp;

 `model`

 - type: `string|<Sea Model>`
+- description: model's name or model's class

 &nbsp;

 `related_field`

 - type: `string`
+- description: the field of the connected model used to establish the relationship

 &nbsp;

+### Example

+	(function () {
+		"use strict";

+		angular.module("myApp").factory("Plane", ["$seaModel",
+		function ($seaModel) {
+		    return $seaModel.newModel({
+		        name: "FlightAttendant",
+		        fields: {
+		            number: "",
+		            compay: "",
+		            crew: $seaModel.hasMany('FlightAttendant'),
+		        }
+		    });
+		}])
+	} (angular));

+&nbsp;

 # Model Class

+Each model is declared as a Class, because of this you can instantiate new objects using the 'new' keyword.

+A Model Class also have two class methods:

 &nbsp;